What is gene therapy?

 Despite the viruses being specifically ‘programmed’ to become vectors, the body’s immune response remains one of the main hurdles to this approach, as it tries to tackle the virus.

-B. Non-viral or engineered vectors
+B. Non-viral or SYNTHETIC vectors

-Knowledge about viruses and cell biology, combined with ever-evolving high-tech biomaterials are helping researchers create synthetic or man-made vectors that are able to deliver healthy genes in more a stable manner, without stimulating the immune system or destroying living cells.
+Knowledge about viruses and cell biology, combined with ever-evolving engineered synthetic biomaterials are helping researchers create synthetic or man-made vectors that are able to deliver healthy genes in more a stable manner, without stimulating the immune system or destroying living cells.
 Additionally, they are relatively low cost and easy to produce.

 What is the role of gene therapy in epidermolysis bullosa (EB)?